What Are The Core Components Of An ERP System

 Why Choose EPC Group for ERP Implementation

-EPC Group has spent over 28 years guiding enterprise organizations through successful ERP selections and implementations.
-As a Microsoft Gold Partner, we specialize in Microsoft Dynamics 365 deployments that integrate seamlessly with the broader Microsoft ecosystem including SharePoint, Power BI, Teams, and Azure.
+EPC Group has spent over 29 years guiding enterprise organizations through successful ERP selections and implementations.
+As a former Microsoft Gold Partner (2003–2022, the oldest in North America) and current Microsoft Solutions Partner, we specialize in Microsoft Dynamics 365 deployments that integrate seamlessly with the broader Microsoft ecosystem including SharePoint, Power BI, Teams, and Azure.
 Our founder, Errin O'Connor, has authored 4 bestselling Microsoft Press books, bringing published expertise and proven methodologies to every engagement.

 Our approach includes comprehensive requirements analysis, fit-gap assessments, phased implementation planning, data migration strategy, change management programs, and post-go-live support to ensure your ERP investment delivers maximum business value.